CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 This principle also applies to other conditions for which veterinarians often prescribe drugs.

-LEAD POISONING IN DOGS
+LEAD AND OTHER TOXIC METALS IN DOGS

+Lead.
 Recently, Blue Buffalo dog food company was sued for having high lead in several of their dog foods.
 A hair mineral analysis will reveal lead toxicity.

 Symptoms of lead toxicity may include loss of appetite, colic, constipation, diarrhea, vomiting, anxiety, hysterical barking, jaw clamping, excessive salivation, blindness, incoordination, muscle spasms, convulsions, kidney failure, abnormal posture and head pressing.